davinkevin/angular2cli-presentation/README.md

      ```
 20. Add the AngularToulouse logo in `src/assets/` and add to the template
     -> <img md-card-image src="assets/logo.jpg">
+21. Publish it on github again
+    -> `ng github-pages:deploy --message "Deploy with CLI the result of demo !"`

 ## Is it just another yeoman generator ?